given answers for Spectragryph

 Can't connect to my StellarNet spectrometer.

-Make sure to turn SpectraWiz software off before connecting
+Make sure to quit SpectraWiz software before controlling

-your module to Spectragryph.
-It would automatically connect to
+your spectrometer module from Spectragryph.
+It would automatically

-the Stellarnet module, preventing the ability to connect from
+connect to the Stellarnet module, preventing the ability to

-Spectragryph.
-Also, when already connected in Spectragryph, the
+connect from Spectragryph.
+Also, when already connected in Spectragryph,

-to first install at least the Stellarnet drivers, as described
+sure to first install at least the Stellarnet drivers (32bit

-For error messages saying something about USB ports, just start
+For error messages saying something about USB or "Invalid

 Can't connect to my Avantes spectrometer.

-Make sure to turn off AvaSoft before connecting your module
+Make sure to quit AvaSoft before controlling your spectrometer

-to Spectragryph.
-It would automatically connect to the Avantes
+module from Spectragryph.
+It would automatically connect to the

-module, preventing the ability to connect from Spectragryph.
-Also,
+Avantes module, preventing the ability to connect from Spectragryph.

 In case there is no Avantes software installed, make sure